 An EKG would be used on anyone who is at risk of having cardiac issues.
 These issues include First, Second, Third Degree Heart Block, Mobitz Type I, and Type II.
 People who are hooked on to an EKG machine are being monitored for significant changes in their heart function.

 EKG’s are used in any setting where the heart needs to be monitored.
 This includes Emergency Rooms, Intensive Care Units, Operating Rooms, and surgical centers.
 EKGs are almost exclusively never used alone; always in conjunction with other machines, including patient monitors.

-According to AKW Medical, an EKG Machine is generally used on people with a heart murmur, arrhythmia (irregular heartbeat), myocardial infarctions (heart attacks), and for seizures.
+An EKG Machine is generally used on people with a heart murmur, arrhythmia (irregular heartbeat), myocardial infarctions (heart attacks), and for seizures.